SEO Not Sure Where to Start: A Guide to Succeeding

 The first thing to check (and one that gets forgotten often) is that your website is only accessible as one address.
 For instance, some websites will be accessible as http://yoursite.com, http://www.yoursite.com, https://yoursite.com and so on.
 It is important you use a 301 redirection to a single version you choose (it’s best to use the https:// version due to Google’s love of SSL enabled sites).

-Once you do this, you should check your home page SEO – title tags, home page meta descriptions, header tags and subheader tags.
+Once you do this, you should check your home page SEO – title tags, home page meta description, header tags and subheader tags.
+These html tags help search engines understand what your web page is about.

 This is where you will be hitting hard on those keywords and key phrases we talked about before, making sure that the aforementioned contain those keywords while not being spammy or unnatural.
+A good meta description can significantly improve click-through rates from search results.
 Subheaders are also a great way to target the secondary keywords you will also have.

 Another neat trick is to use the “site:” operator in Google, where you will use “site:yoursite.com” to find all of the pages that Google has indexed from your website.
 Chances are that you will find more than a few pages that are just “noise”, such as tag pages, for example.
 It is important that you noindex, follow these pages using a tool such as Yoast for example.

-For example, if you are ranking anywhere between 5th and 10th for a keyword, you are doing well and it will pay off to do more SEO for those keywords.
+For example, if you are ranking anywhere between 5th and 10th for a focus keyword, you are doing well and it will pay off to do more SEO for those keywords.
+If you are short on time, check out our guide to a quick SEO audit.

 You should probably check for content duplication next, making sure everything is 100% unique.
 Remember, Google frowns upon duplicate content more than anything else.
 This is where Copyscape will do the work as you will be entering all of your URLs into the tool and it will let you know (after some time) if your content is available somewhere else on the web.